 You really won’t believe how many people participate in this event which starts at Plaza de Pino Seco and heads down the main street of Francisco Navarro and through the village to the beach.

 Head to the square for outdoor entertainment usually on a large stage and dine ‘al fresco’ at the ‘Chiringuitos’ where you can enjoy some delicious Canarian foods, grills and drinks.

 Prepare to get wet even if you are just watching!
 Later on in the evening, when all the water guns are put away, get yourself to the market square and nearby for a party.

-22:30h – The main party night of the fiesta carries on until the early hours at the Plaza del Mercadillo with a Café Quijano live concert.
+22:00h – The main party night of the fiesta carries on until the early hours at the Plaza del Mercadillo with live concerts from a variety of acts.

-23:30h – Head to the chiringo area on Calle Jose Manuel Santana for DJ Jose Viera, DJ Aitor Cruz and DJ Pablo Suabo.
+23:30h – Head to the chiringo area on Calle Jose Manuel Santana for DJ music and party.

-00:00h – The big firework display starts at midnight.
+00:00h – The big firework display starts at midnight on Las Marañuelas beach.

 The 16th of July is a very special day as Arguineguin celebrates the day of Carmen.

 09:00h – Boat Procession